When Deep Learning Meets Polyhedral Theory: A Survey: Linear Programming and Polyhedral Theory in Training

 \subsection{Convex reformulations in regularized training problems}

 For the case when the training problem is regularized, the following stream of work has developed several convex reformulations of it. \cite{pilanci2020neural} presented the first convex reformulation of a training problem for the case with one hidden layer and one-dimensional outputs.
 As the approach described in Section \ref{sec:arora}, this reformulation uses hyperplane arrangements according to the activation patterns of the ReLU units, but instead of using them algorithmically directly, they use them to find their convex reformulations.
 This framework was further extended to CNNs by \cite{ergen2021implicit}.
 Higher-dimensional outputs in neural networks with one hidden layer were considered in \cite{pmlr-v108-ergen20a,ergen2021convex,sahiner2021vectoroutput}.
+Recently, \cite{sahiner2024scaling} proposed improving tractability of these convex problems using the Burer-Monteiro Factorization \citep{burer2003nonlinear}.
 This convex optimization perspective was also applied in Batch Normalization by \cite{ergen2022demystifying}.

 These approaches provide polynomial-time algorithms when some parameters (e.g., the input dimension $\inputdimension$) are considered constant.
-We note that this does not contradict the hardness result of \cite{froese2023training}, as the latter does not include a regularizing term.
+We note that this seems to contradict the results of \cite{froese2023training}, which showed that training remains NP-Hard even when the input dimension is fixed, there is only one hidden layer, and the output is one-dimensional.
+The subtlety relies on the regularization: the results discussed in this section include a regularizing term, whereas \cite{froese2023training} does not.
 We explain below where the regularizing term plays an important role.
 Training via convex optimization was further developed to handle deeper regularized neural networks in \cite{ergen2021global,ergen2021path,ergen2021revealing}.

 In what follows, we review the convex reformulation in \cite{pilanci2020neural} (one hidden layer and one-dimensional output) to illustrate some of the base strategies behind these approaches.
+See \cite{ergen2023convex} for an extended version of this work.
 We refer the reader to the previously mentioned articles for the most recent and intricate developments, as well as numerical experiments.\\

 As before, let $\layerwidth_1$ be the number of nodes in the hidden layer.
 Let us consider the following regularized training problem; to simplify the discussion, we omit biases.